psychemedia/middle-english-romances/sir-orfeo-telling.md

 One day, he was seen, leaving his room, dressed in a ragged cloak from who knows where, a bag at his side containing his harp.

 "I will go into the wilderness.
 My steward will rule in my place.
-WHen you hear I am dead, summon a Parliament, and appoint a new king."
+When you hear I am dead, summon a Parliament, and appoint a new king."

 And with that, he was gone.